sergey-shandar/public/articles/cai.md

 # What the heck is content-addressable internet?

-In the previous articles, I highlighted some problems with Web2 and the current location-based Internet.
-The main idea of the CAI is to use a result of different cryptographic functions of content as an address instead of a location (like an IP address).
+In the previous [article], I highlighted some problems with the current location-based Internet.
+The main idea of the content-addressable Internet (CAI) is to use a result of different cryptographic functions of data as an address instead of a network location (like an IP address).

 One of the main properties of content-addressable Internet is protocol agnosticism.
 Protocol agnosticism means that it doesn't matter how we receive data; as soon as we can validate and prove some vital hypothesis about the nature of the data offline.
 For example, we can do these operations offline: check a hash value, validate a digital signature, and decrypt messages using asymmetric cryptography.

-in the next sections I would like to describe an architecture of CAI.
+In the next sections, I described the architecture of CAI.
 It contains multiple layers.
-To implement a layer we should implement all lower layers.
+To implement a particular layer, we should implement all lower layers.

 ## Layer 0

+This is the foundation of CAI.
 The layer works with immutable data blocks.
-If we would like to reference a data block from our document, we can use NI RFC.
-Such addressing allows global addressing without name conflicts and cybersquatting.
+If we would like to reference a data block from our document, we can use [NI RFC].
+Such addressing allows global addressing without name conflicts.

 CAI doesn't specify which hash function we should use, and good CAI software should support multiple hash functions.
-The main requirement to the hash function is that should be cryptographically strong.
+The main requirement of the CAI hash functions is that they should be cryptographically secure.
 I wouldn't recommend to use SHA1, for example.
-However some hash functions are better for CAI because they can reduce traffic and storage by detecting duplicate parts.
-Blockset implements such hash function which is called CDT0, but it can be extended to support other hash functions.
+However, some hash functions are better for CAI because they can reduce traffic and storage by detecting duplicate parts.
+[Blockset] implements a hash function which is called CDT0 and allows to reduce traffic, but it can be extended to support other hash functions.
+You can read more about the content-dependent tree hash (CDT) in the [article].

-Such immutable documents which reference to other immutable documents form a DAG.
-If our hash function is cryptographically strong, it is almost impossible to from cycles.
+Any document can references to other existing immutable documents using their hashes.
+Such links form a directed acyclic graph (DAG).
+If our hash function is cryptographically secure, it is almost impossible to form cycles in the graph.

 ## Layer 1